oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

     ![Rendering tree with page items is displayed](images/post-page-items.png "")

-2. Next, click on **Post** in the rendering tree, so that we have that **Form** region selected.
-In the property editor, enter/select the following:
+2. In the Rendering Tree, click on **Post** region and enter/select the following in the property editor:

     - Layout > Position: **Dialogs, Drawers and Popups**.